 The contents of this Circular and the sending thereof to the Shareholders have been approved by the Board.

-DATED at Toronto, Ontario, this May 17, 2019
+DATED at Toronto, Ontario this 30th day of April, 2024.

 ON BEHALF OF THE BOARD OF DIRECTORS OF XTRA-GOLD RESOURCES CORP.